theiscnp/Asset_Load_Controller/readme.md

 ## Browser Support ##

-As specified in Babel compiler settings in package.json.
+As specified in package.json when compiled.

-- Use of localStorage though (e.g. for if we want to remember that we've tried to reload the page) isn't supported until IE 8.
-See [https://caniuse.com/#search=localstorage](https://caniuse.com/#search=localstorage).